ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 * File Download Tracking - Track every file download with just one-click.
 * Outbound link tracking - Track your outbound link clicks inside Google Analytics.
 * Custom Dimensions Tracking – Enable Google analytics custom dimensions tracking for WordPress events.
+* Email Summaries - Get a weekly report of your website’s traffic directly in your inbox without having to login to your site.
 * Author Tracking – See author stats and discover who’s the most popular author on your site.
 * Google Analytics for AMP – Add proper Google Analytics tracking for Google AMP.
 * Form Conversion Tracking – Track conversions for your WordPress forms.
 Works with all popular plugins including WPForms, Contact Form 7, Gravity Forms, Formidable Forms, default WordPress comment form, and more.
 * Performance Addon - Adjust Google Analytics speed & sample rate, along with other advanced performance features.
 * Google Optimize Addon - Enable A/B Testing with Google Optimize and connect it with Google Analytics.
 * Custom Events Tracking - Track custom button, menu links, and banner clicks with Google Analytics.
+* Contextual Insights - Get tips on how to improve your site's traffic and engagement based on real traffic data.
 * Referral Tracking - See your top traffic referrals so you can unlock new opportunities.
 * Page level insights - Get detailed insights for each post, page, and products, so you can see the most popular areas and sections of your site.
+* Headline Analyzer - Get instant feedback on your post titles directly from the WordPress editor to improve SEO and get more clicks.
 * Popular post tracking - See which pages, posts, and products are the most popular with Google Analytics.
 * Scroll Depth tracking - See how far users scroll on your website with automatic scroll tracking in Google Analytics.